 PureXP+ cannot be active at the same time as FreeSync/G-SYNC Compatible.

-The ViewSonic XG270 will also get a new firmware update sometime in Q1 2020 which will allow you to change strobe pulse-length (with four different levels) in order to reduce the amount of sacrificed brightness at cost of motion clarity.
+The ViewSonic XG270 will also get a new firmware update sometime in Q1 2020 which will allow you to change strobe pulse-length (with four different levels) in order to lower the amount of sacrificed brightness at cost of motion clarity.

-Besides the impeccable MBR performance with minimal strobe crosstalk, the ViewSonic XG270 monitor offers imperceptible input lag of ~2ms and a rapid 1ms GtG pixel response time speed that’s on par with 240Hz TN models.
+Besides the impeccable MBR performance with minimal strobe crosstalk, the ViewSonic XG270 monitor offers unnoticeable input lag of ~2ms and a rapid 1ms GtG pixel response time speed that’s on par with 240Hz TN models.

 There are five different response time overdrive modes (Standard, Fast, Faster, Ultra Fast, Fastest).